Skip to content

 A subscription model is a business model where customers pay a recurring fee — monthly, quarterly, or annually — for ongoing access to a product or service.

 The appeal is predictable revenue.
 Instead of one-time sales where you need to re-acquire customers constantly, subscriptions create a revenue base that compounds over time.
 Every new subscriber adds to next month's total.
 That predictability is why subscription businesses consistently trade at higher valuations than one-time-purchase businesses.
+For a deeper look at the mechanics, see my guide on recurring revenue.

 But predictability only works if subscribers stick around.
 And that's where most subscription businesses fall short — they're so focused on getting the subscription started that they don't think about what makes people stay.